 - For authors

 - For reviewers

 Biogeosciences (BG) and its discussion forum Biogeosciences Discussions (BGD) offer an efficient new way of publishing special issues for measurement campaigns, conferences, etc. The individual papers are peer-reviewed and published as soon as they are available in regular issues; they are then labelled as part of the special issue and linked electronically.

 A special issue can comprise any number of journals, and the special issue editors can be the same or different and from different journals.
 The manuscript processing follows the standard special issue procedure of the journal in which the manuscript is submitted.
 Afterwards, all published papers are co-listed on a joint special issue web page (in addition to the regular chronological volume of each journal).

-BG special issues are usually handled by 2-3 editors, comprising the guest editors and at least one member of the BG editorial board with experience in the subject area of the SI.
+BG special issues are usually handled by 2–3 editors, comprising the guest editors and at least one member of the BG editorial board with experience in the subject area of the SI.
 As much as possible, the editors (at least some of them) should not be closely involved in the work from which the special issue arises.
-An editor must not handle papers he/she is a co-authoror one which is likely to be perceived as associated with a conflict of interest.
-The proposers of a SI should directly contact appropriate editorial board members to find a willing staff editor whose role will be to assist the other guest editors in taking decisions and facilitating communication with the electronic editorial office.
+An editor is not permitted to handle papers in which he/she is a co-author or one which is likely to be perceived as associated with a conflict of interest.
+The proposers of a SI should directly contact appropriate editorial board members to find a willing staff editor, whose role will be to assist the other guest editors in making decisions and facilitating communication with the electronic editorial office.
 All guest editors are given access to the electronic editorial office.

 Proposals of the SIs should be submitted to the editors-in-chief providing the following information: